BOND REPORT: Treasury Yields Rise After 5-day Decline

 What's driving the market?

 With the economic calendar light on Tuesday, Treasury prices have taken their cue from U.S. equity markets, which began 2018 on a high note.
-The Dow industrials rose 114 points to 24,832.
+The S&P 500 rose 0.8% to notch fresh record high at 2,695.79 on Tuesday.

 Yields got a slight boost from better-than-expected manufacturing data.
 Traders will turn their focus on ISM manufacturing and monthly jobs report later in the week.